 Future Grades (1-5)

-As noted above, beginning in the 2019-20 school year, the Croft School will add one grade level per year, ultimately expanding into a small pre-kindergarten through fifth grade elementary school community by the 2023-2024 school year.
-At capacity, the school will serve 112 students with 11 educators.
+Beginning in the 2019-20 school year, the Croft School will add one grade level per year, ultimately expanding into a small kindergarten through fifth grade elementary school community by the 2022-2023 school year.
+At capacity, the school will serve 120 students.

-We intend to leverage unique city resources and real estate to develop our school community across three distinct learning environments: one designed for pre-kindergarten, kindergarten, and 1st grade; one designed for 2nd and 3rd grades; and one designed for 4th and 5th grades.
-Each space will be tailored and themed to meet the learning and other needs of the respective age group it serves.
+We intend to leverage unique city resources and real estate to develop our school community across two distinct learning environments: one designed for kindergarten, 1st grade and 2nd grade, and one designed for 3rd, 4th, and 5th grades.
+Both spaces will be tailored and themed to meet the learning and other needs of the respective age group they serve.

 Our middle and upper elementary programs will be rooted in the same attributes and approaches, adjusted for grade-level appropriateness, as our early elementary grades: top 1% teachers; a fun, challenging, and personalized approach to curriculum and teaching; a small, friendly environment and relationships-driven approach; a unique approach to families; and an outstanding overall experience at a lower tuition point.